vcafarschi/devops-docs/aws/networking/route53/route53.md

 ### Stripes

-- Behind the scenes, we have thousands of nameserver names (e.g. ns-584.awsdns-09.net) hosted across four top-level domains (.com, .net, .co.uk, and .org).
+- Behind the scenes, we have thousands of Nameserver names (e.g. ns-584.awsdns-09.net) hosted across four top-level domains (.com, .net, .co.uk, and .org).
 - We refer to all the nameservers in one top-level domain as a ‘stripe;’ thus, we have:
   - .com stripe
   - .net stripe
   - .co.uk stripe
   - .org stripe.

-### Shiffle sharding
+### Shuffle sharding

-- This is where shuffle sharding comes in: each Route 53 domain (hosted zone) receives four nameserver names one from each of stripe.
+- This is where shuffle sharding comes in: each Route 53 domain (hosted zone) receives four Nameserver names one from each of stripe.
 - As a result, it is unlikely that two zones will overlap completely across all four nameservers.
-- In fact, we enforce a rule during nameserver assignment that no hosted zone can overlap by more than two nameservers with any previously created hosted zone.
+- In fact, we enforce a rule during Nameserver assignment that no hosted zone can overlap by more than two nameservers with any previously created hosted zone.

 The longer a TTL, the less load it puts on the authoritative name server.

 # Hybrid DNS

 - Native Route 53 resolver (+2 offset of the base VPC CIDR) is not reachable from on-premises networks using VPN or AWS Direct Connect.
 Therefore, when you integrate DNS for the VPCs in an AWS Region with DNS for your network, you need a Route 53 Resolver inbound endpoint (for DNS queries that you are forwarding to your VPCs) and a Route 53 Resolver outbound endpoint (for queries that you are forwarding from your VPCs to your network).

 ## Route53 Resolver Endpoints

 - Enables hybrid DNS resolution over **AWS Direct Connect** and **Managed VPN** via Resolver Endpoints